Glimesh/broadcast-box/internal/webrtc/datadc/CONNECTING.md

 - Data channel label: `bb-data-v1`
 - Arbitrary payloads, either text or binary
+- Maximum payload size: 256 KiB (matches Chrome's default)

 The server does not define an application protocol for this channel.
-Every message payload is copied and forwarded as-is to currently open `bb-data-v1` channels for the same stream, excluding the sender.
+Every message payload up to the maximum size is copied and forwarded as-is to currently open `bb-data-v1` channels for the same stream, excluding the sender.

 ## Simple client example